Rairye/mnl-ws-norm/README.md

 print("source_str2: {}".format(split_by_spaces(source_str2)))
 print("source_str3: {}".format(split_by_spaces(source_str3)))

-#There are some cases where you may want to split a string into lines and then split those lines by whitespace character.
-In such a case, you can use the splitlines() method.
+#There may be some cases where you want to split a string into lines and then split those lines by whitespace character.
+#In such a case, you can use the splitlines() method.

 source_str = "Hey, everybody.\nHow are you doing?\rI am alright."